vidheyoza/IntradayStock/data/README.md

-You can download the intraday stock market values from https://www.finam.ru/, but your mileage from getting proper data from there varies on how well you (or your browser's translate feature) can read Russian.
+You can download the intraday stock market OHLCV files from https://www.finam.ru/, but your mileage from getting proper data from there varies on how well you (or your browser's translate feature) can read Russian.